-The official name of this organization shall be THE SAN FRANCISCO MUNICIPAL EXECUTIVES’ ASSOCIATION (the “Association”).
+The official name of this organization shall be THE SAN FRANCISCO MUNICIPAL EXECUTIVES’ ASSOCIATION (the “Association”).2.
+PURPOSE.

 The purpose of the Association shall be:

 o To enhance the quality of life for all San Franciscans and visitors by promoting sound governmental practices, supporting professional excellence for the City and County’s managers, and maintaining the highest ethical standards in the delivery of services to the public.

 o To represent Members in their employment relationship.